SylvanFranklin/ChemistryConventions/README.md

 # ChemistryConventions

 an interactive website for learning chemistry naming conventions.
 Work in progress.

-needs some images though.
+MarkDown to be updated soon